puppeteer/puppeteer/new-docs/puppeteer.protocol.input.dispatchtoucheventrequest.type.md

 ## Protocol.Input.DispatchTouchEventRequest.type property

 Type of the touch event.
 TouchEnd and TouchCancel must not contain any touch points, while TouchStart and TouchMove must contains at least one.
+(DispatchTouchEventRequestType enum)

 <b>Signature:</b>